denbykov/upVibe-server/docs/business/file_management.md

 Try to find a record in the [tags](../database/tags/tags.md) table by the following filter:
 file_id = request.url.file_id
-source = 1
+is_primary = true

 Does the record exist?
-- yes - go to AC 2
+- yes - continue
-- no - abort the operation and send the "Native tag is not found" (errorCode 1) error response to the user
+- no - abort the operation and send the "Primary tag is not found" message

 #### AC 2

-Check the status of the found native tag.
+Check the status of the found primary tag.

 If a status is:
-- "С" - go to AC 3
+- "С" - continue
-- "E" - abort the operation and send the "Native tag parsing is failed" (errorCode 2) error response to the user
+- "E" - abort the operation and send "Primary tag parsing failed" message
-- otherwise - abort the operation and send the "Native tag is being parsed" (errorCode 3) error response to the user
+- otherwise abort the operation and send "Primary tag parsing in progress" message

 #### AC 3

 Create records in the [tags](../database/tags/tags.md) table with the following values:
 file_id = request.url.file_id
-source = [all sources except for 1]
+source = [all sources with record.allow_for_secondary_tag_parsing = true]
 status = "CR"

 #### AC 4